carnival-data/carnival/README.md

 # Carnival

-_It's a party of information!_
+*It's a party of information!*

-**Carnival** is a data unification technology that aggregates and semantically enriches (encodes the meaning of) data from disparate sources into a unified property graph database and provides tools to reason over and interact with that resource. **Carnival** has a robust architecture for tracking the provenance of data and providing evidence chains for conclusions or reasoning made on that data.
+**Carnival** is a data unification technology that aggregates data from disparate sources into a unified property graph database and provides tools to reason over and interact with that resource. **Carnival** has a robust architecture for tracking the provenance of data and providing evidence chains for conclusions or reasoning made on those data.

-Inspired by Open Biological and Biomedical Ontology (OBO) Foundry ontologies, the **carnival-clinical** extension of the **Carnival** data model supports the execution of common investigatory tasks including harmonizing complex patient, specimen and healthcare information, patient cohort identification, case-control matching, and the production of data sets for scientific analysis.

 ## Quick Links